Credit: @bristolhillslavenderandflower on Instagram

 Credit: @jessica_krawiec on Instagram

 Soak up the sun, breathe in the fresh air, and admire the sight of over 3 acres of flower fields bursting with color at Brittany Hollow Farm in Rhinebeck.
 Create your own centerpiece and fill your “u-pick” flower bucket to your heart's desire or head over to the flower wagon where you’ll find mason jars filled with vibrant pre-arranged bouquets.
-Don’t forget to bring your bouquet bucket the next time you visit for a discounted price!
-Brittany Hollow Farm “u-pick” flowers are open daily from June through October.
+Don’t forget to bring your bouquet bucket the next time you visit for a discounted price.
+Brittany Hollow Farm “u-pick” flowers are open daily from late-June through Labor Day.

 While you’re in the area visit: The Old Rhinebeck Aerodrome Museum & Air Shows to witness WWI era airplanes take flight, and Downtown Rhinebeck for unique shops, tree-lined streets, and beautiful views of the Catskills and Hudson River.